|

 even if the citadel remained inviolate.

-Although the British “Inflexible” fought at the bombardment of Alexandria
+Although the British “Inflexible” fought at the bombardment of At

 the Yalu the Ting Yuen’s very first shot, fired almost straight ahead,